Linearly Bounded Conjugator Property for Mapping Class Groups: Introduction

-The hyperbolic geometry of pseudo-Anosovs are exhibited in the fact that they act hyperbolically (with north-south dynamics) on curve complexes \cite{MM1,MM2}.
-This is analogous to the way how the infinite order elements of a hyperbolic group act on the Cayley graph of the group.
-Hierarchies are used to build quasi-axes in curve complexes for the action of pseudo-Anosovs.
-Then, Masur and Minsky proved a fellow-traveling type property for hierarchies which can be applied to fellow-traveling quasi-axes.
-This allowed them to extend the proof of L.B.C.~property from infinite-order elements of hyperbolic groups to pseudo-Anosovs \cite[Theorem 7.2]{MM2}.
+The hyperbolic geometry of the pseudo-Anosov elements of \mcg is exhibited in the fact that they act hyperbolically (with north-south dynamics) on the curve complex \cc of \s \cite{MM99,MM00}.
+This is analogous to the way how the infinite order elements of a hyperbolic group act on a Cayley graph of the group.
+Hierarchies were used to build quasi-axes in \cc for the action of pseudo-Anosov mapping classes.
+There is also a fellow-traveling type property for hierarchies which applies to fellow-traveling quasi-axes.
+These facts allowed Masur and Minsky to extend the proof of L.B.C.~property from infinite-order elements of hyperbolic groups to pseudo-Anosov elements of \mcg \cite[Theorem 7.2]{MM00}.

-The appropriate analogy for finite order mapping classes are the torsion elements of a group $G$ that acts on a $\cat(0)$ (or hyperbolic) space $X$.
-We are inspired by the argument contained in \cite{BH} on L.B.C.~property for torsion elements of $G$ which we will briefly sketch.
-In our definition, an element $g \in G$ acts \emph{elliptically} on $X$ if it satisfies two conditions.
+The appropriate analogy for the finite order elements of \mcg are the torsion elements of a group $G$ which acts properly and cocompactly on a $\cat(0)$ (or hyperbolic) space $X$.
+We are inspired by the argument contained in \cite{BH99} on L.B.C.~property for torsion elements of $G$ which we will briefly sketch.
+Let $x \in X$ be a fixed base point.
+We say an element $g \in G$ acts \emph{elliptically} on $X$ if it satisfies two conditions.
 First, $g$ acts on $X$ with (coarse) fixed points.
-Second, every orbit of $g$ has a center of mass whose distance to the orbit is comparable to the word length of $g$.
-Since $X$ is $\cat(0)$ (or hyperbolic), $g$ is torsion implies $g$ is elliptic.
-After conjugating by an appropriate element, the center of mass can be moved into a fixed ball containing the fundamental domain for the action of $G$ on $X$.
+Second, the distance from $x$ to the center of mass of the orbit of $x$ under $\langle g \rangle$ is comparable to the word length of $g$.
+When $X$ is $\cat(0)$ (or hyperbolic), $g$ is torsion implies $g$ acts elliptically.
+After conjugating $g$ by an appropriate element, its center of mass can be moved into a fixed ball containing a fundamental domain for the action of $G$ on $X$.
 The set of torsion elements of $G$ having fixed points inside the ball is finite and contains a representative for each conjugacy class.
 From here, one can reduce L.B.C.~property in the elliptic case to a finite set.